Vodes/SLF/Shangri La Frontier QC.md

 - [x] 10:44 - ~~TS and Line mismatch.~~ [Fixed](https://github.com/Vodes/SLF/commit/eba6155840d4fcfec84db00626b7daa6f09578f0)
 - [ ] 11:00 - Animation Error lol, sunraku is poisoned when he can't be.
 Sunraku TS'd the mistake.
 The sign also needs more blur regardless.
   - [x] ~~Comment out the sign.~~ [Fixed](https://github.com/Vodes/SLF/commit/988e21140345fb120cac5c0630a4b7023e109332)
-  - [ ] Either softsub the sign out or do it via Vapoursynth.
-(Might be worth checking CR see if it's BD specifc compositing fuck-up like "The Witch and the Beast" JPBD.)
+  - [ ] Either softsub the sign out or do it via Vapoursynth. (~~Might be worth checking CR see if it's BD specifc compositing fuck-up like "The Witch and the Beast" JPBD.~~It was not)
 - [x] 13:31 - ~~CR Italics Tag `Shangri-La Frontier` fuck up~~ [Fixed](https://github.com/Vodes/SLF/commit/eded73d00d78537a518224348b227a312b77b69f)

 ## EP6